Joyce Glasser reviews The Time of Their Lives (March 10, 2017) Cert. 12, 104 min.

 Helen (Joan Collins) is an unhappy resident of a nursing home and when we first see her, she is smartly dressed and applying heavy make-up and a dark-haired wig.
 She is also hatching an escape plan.
 In a few minutes she will be herded into a coach for a day out at the seaside.

-The Île de Ré is tantalising and Joan and Pauline throw themselves into their roles, valiantly trying to inject humour and pathos in the spaces left for these emotions.
-The still incredibly handsome Nero is given nothing to work with but two ill-advised nude scenes.
+The Île de Ré is tantalising, and Joan and Pauline throw themselves into their roles, valiantly trying to inject humour and pathos in the spaces left for these emotions.
+The still incredibly handsome Nero is given nothing to work with save two ill-advised nude scenes.